College Access and Excellence

 National College Advising Corps

-Launched in 2005 with Jack Kent Cooke Foundation support, National College Advising Corps has grown from a university supported organization (originally based at University of North Carolina at Chapel Hill) with 14 college advisers into a national, award-winning, independent 501(c)(3) organization.
-It currently retains 375 advisers serving 126,900 students in 423 high schools across 14 states.
+Launched in 2005 with Jack Kent Cooke Foundation support, the College Advising Corps has grown from 14 advisers at a university supported organization (originally based at the University of Virginia and later based at the University of North Carolina, Chapel Hill) l) into a national, award-winning, independent 501(c)(3) organization.
+It currently employs over 500 advisers and has served over 543,000 students in high schools in 14 states.
 Since the program’s inception, the Foundation has invested over $12 million in the program.
-The Foundation’s current funding supports the National College Advising Corps’ efforts to lead, develop, and evaluate college undermatching initiatives (a dilemma where high achieving, low income students are not applying to selective colleges that match their abilities).
+The Foundation’s current funding supports the College Advising Corps’ efforts to lead, develop, and evaluate college undermatching initiatives (a dilemma where high-achieving, low-income students are not applying to selective colleges that match their abilities).

 Community College Transfer Initiative

 The Foundation’s Community College Transfer Initiative (CCTI) was designed to help high-achieving community-college students earn bachelor’s degrees at top colleges and universities nationwide.
 The Foundation has invested roughly $7 million to develop targeted programs at highly-selective four-year institutions.